rsmp-nordic/rsmp_sxl_traffic_lights/source/coordination.rst

 Coordination type "Local coordination"
 --------------------------------------
-Local coordination is achieved by supplementing the TLC:s control bits of the signal groups with special control bits from signal group(s) in another intersection.
+Local coordination is achieved by supplementing the TLCs' control bits of the signal groups with special control bits from signal group(s) in another intersection.

 This can be achieved with the following status modes:

-- “Front edge of green wave”, which is normally sent when conflicting signal group in downstream traffic lights turns yellow
+- “Front edge of green wave”, which is normally sent when a conflicting signal group in downstream traffic lights turns yellow
 - “Rear edge of green wave”, which is normally sent when demand for green ends or yellow is sent to downstream TLC.

-Front edge of green wave normally prevents signal groups in other TLC:s to start and rear edge of green wave normally extends signal groups in green, normally when demand for green ends, or yellow.
+Front edge of green wave normally prevents signal groups in other TLCs to start and rear edge of green wave normally extends signal groups in green, normally when demand for green ends, or yellow.